dkz2r/latex-novice-academic-publishing/episodes/01-introduction.md

 ## The Main Menu

-When we want to switch projects or create anew one, we can use the main menu at the top of the screen, which is indicated by a small "house" icon.
+When we want to switch projects or create a new one, we can use the main menu at the top of the screen, which is indicated by a small "house" icon.
 Clicking on this icon will take us back to the main landing page for overleaf, where we initially created our project.